 The Centers for Disease Control and Prevention (CDC) serves as the national focus for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.

-Access tailored information about your risk of getting or transmitting HIV, and how you can reduce your risk.
+Learn about your risk of getting or transmitting HIV, and how to reduce your risk.

 CDC info line with the latest, reliable, science-based health information on more than 750 health topics.
 Call 800-CDC-INFO (800-232-4636), TTY 888-232-6348.